rohansrikumar/Alkali-ULRM/README.md

 The package is designed with a modular class structure to ensure flexibility and extensibility.
 Key modules include (see src folder):

-[ElectronicState.py]: Handles the electronic structure calculations.
+`ElectronicState.py`: Handles the electronic structure calculations.

-[SpinOperators.py]: Manages spin coupling calculations.
+`SpinOperators.py`: Manages angular momentum and spin coupling calculations.

-[Lifetimes.py]: Computes radiative properties of the molecule.
+`Lifetimes.py`: Computes radiative properties and lifetimes of the Rydberg atom and molecule.

 ## Mathematical Model